 Is it going to affect my sanity? – Windowless accommodation is going to mess up your body clock.
 Noisy accommodation which results in lack of sleep is going to cause you stress.

-So the point of this post is don’t just go for the cheapest, go for what gives you more value for your money.
+So the point of this post is don’t just go for the cheapest when talking about budget accommodation.
+Go for what gives you more value for your money.